DFE-Digital/fh-service-directory-ui/README.md

 To manually generate and minify the CSS files, run the `sass-to-min-css` gulp task, or run the `sass-to-min-css:watch` gulp task to initiate a watcher that will automatically recompile the CSS files when the SASS files are changed.

+The entry point for the site's SASS is `styles\scss\application.scss`.

 ## Regenerate the JavaScript

 In Visual Studio, any changes to the Typescript (or JavaScript) files, should automatically trigger the transpiling, bundling and minification of the Javascript files.
 In Rider, follow these [instructions](https://www.jetbrains.com/help/rider/Using_Gulp_Task_Runner.html#ws_gulp_running_tasks_from_tasks_tree).